liffiton/MARCO/README.md

 (-v), each line also lists the indexes of the constraints included in each set (with 1-based counting).
 MCSes are the complements of the MSSes w.r.t. the original set of input constraints (e.g., if MARCO reports an MSS "1 3 4" for a 5-constraint input, the corresponding MCS is constraints 2 and 5).
+If you want the MCSes printed directly, use the '--print-mcses' command line option; MCSes will be printed on lines starting with "C" (in place of the "S" lines for their MSSes).

 ## Authors